MantaRay95/MemoryAnalysis/README.md

 	usage: ./pluginsautomate.sh

 basicanalysis.sh - will use a pslist.txt input file and analyze the pslist for abnormal such as abnormal parent child relationships.

 	usage: ./basicanalysis.sh path_to_pslist.txt

+linux_memory - a linux memory collecter(using avml(by microsoft)) with artifacts gathering for profile creation.